Labrys-Group/v3-core-project-x/README.md

 For higher level contracts, see the [uniswap-v3-periphery](https://github.com/Uniswap/uniswap-v3-periphery) repository.

+## Protocol Fee

+A 20% protocol fee is enabled on all pool creation.
+This fee is collected by the protocol on swap transactions.

 ## Bug bounty

 This repository is subject to the Uniswap V3 bug bounty program, per the terms defined [here](./bug-bounty.md).